apecloud/kubeblocks/docs/developer_docs/fault_injection/aws-fault.md

 ### Detach volume

-Chaos Mesh injects a `detach-volume` fault into the specified EC2 instance so that this instance is detached from the specified storage volume within 3 minutes.
+The command below injects a `detach-volume` fault into the specified EC2 instance so that this instance is detached from the specified storage volume within 3 minutes.

 ```bash
 kbcli fault node detach-volume [node1] -c=aws --region=cn-northwest-1 --duration=1m --volume-id=vol-xxx --device-name=/dev/xvdaa